Iridium Worldwide Coverage

 Standing on the ground, an Iridium satellite will rise from the horizon and stay within line-of-sight view for about 7 minutes.
 To maintain constant connectivity with the Iridium network, a data handoff is made when one satellite is setting and another is rising from the horizon.
 This allows for Iridium’s 100% seamless coverage which goes completely unnoticed to the end-user.

-One future benefit of the Iridium LEO Low-Earth-Orbiting satellites is the potential of low-latency or ping times… these will be far far faster than Geo-Stationary satellites.
-As of March of 2020 Iridium’s Certus network latency is hovering around 700 to 900 milliseconds but in time it is expected to be 40 to 50 milliseconds with updated infrastructure.
-A 50 millisecond ping time is a far cry from the Geo-Stationary satellite latency of 600 to 1200 milliseconds.
+One benefit of the Iridium LEO Low-Earth-Orbiting satellites is the potential of low-latency or ping times… these are faster than geo-stationary satellites.
+As of March of 2020 Iridium’s Certus network latency is hovering around 700 to 900 milliseconds; geo-stationary satellites’ latency is around 2 seconds.

-The reason some satellites are so slow is the speed of light is 186,000 miles per second and Geo-Stationary satellites sit 22,300 miles above the equator and data must travel up and down twice to make a round trip “ping”.
-In comparison, Iridium satellites orbit about 500 miles above Earth and communicate with each other to reach a land station that may be only a 1,000 or 2,000 miles away reducing ping times to traditional land-based connections.
+Geo-stationary satellites sit 22,300 miles above the equator and data must travel up and down twice to make a round trip “ping”.
+In comparison, Iridium satellites orbit 485 miles above Earth and communicate with each other to reach a land station that may be only a 1,000 or 2,000 miles away, reducing ping times to traditional land-based connections.

-Many applications such as VPN will operate far better with the low latency benefit of the Iridium Certus network.
-Voice calls are the a big winner as latency is now so low that talking parties will not notice the delay between speakers.
+Many applications such as VPN operate better with the low latency benefit of the Iridium network.
+Voice calls are a big winner as latency is now so low that talking parties will not notice the delay between speakers.